 “Basware is committed to playing a part in helping protect our environment now and for our future generations,” states Klaus Andersen, CEO, Basware. ”With regards to the supply chain, the environmental impact of invoicing is often overlooked, which is why we are honored to win this award and shine a spotlight on how automation via electronic purchase-to-pay (P2P) services can truly make a green impact.
 We have also recently introduced technology to help our customers adopt and track sustainability practices as we feel that it’s important to make green actions a part of customers’ routines and not an extra step.”

-The Green Supply Chain Award recognizes companies making green or sustainability a core part of their supply chain strategy and are working to achieve measurable sustainability goals within their own operations and supply chains.
-The award also recognizes providers of supply chain solutions and services assisting their customers in achieving measurable sustainability goals.
+The Green Supply Chain Award recognises companies making green or sustainability a core part of their supply chain strategy and are working to achieve measurable sustainability goals within their own operations and supply chains.
+The award also recognises providers of supply chain solutions and services assisting their customers in achieving measurable sustainability goals.